Sign In Forgot Password

 Makin' MatzohThroughout the school year, Family Shabbat dinners are scheduled for each class at Habonim, with the clergy, classroom teachers, and Nursery School Director.
 The entire family is invited to attend, as the children in the class lead the blessings and sing a special Shabbat song.
 These dinners are held in Habonim’s Social Hall, and provide a wonderful opportunity to create community!

-And, of course, holidays are a perfect time and way to celebrate the joy of being Jewish with young children.
+Holidays are another perfect time to celebrate the joy of being Jewish with young children.
 We teach children about the holidays through art, music, cooking, tasting, reading books, and becoming familiar with and learning the brachot.
 The story of each holiday is told in an age-appropriate manner, which means that we sometimes make edits for young ears!

 Here is a taste of the many ways in which we observe holidays throughout the year: